wanasit/chrono-python/README.md

 Chrono
 ======

 A natural language date parser.

-Chrono extracts date informations from any given text using low-level pattern matching.
+Chrono extracts date expression using low-level pattern matching.
 Thus, it's fast and doesn't has any dependency.

-Chrono supports a number of date and time formats, including :
+Currenly, the supported formats include:

 * 2014-12-13 12:00:00
 * 10/13/2013